Everyone's heard warnings about the "freshman 15." But is it true that many college students pack on 15 pounds during their first year at school?

 Reaping the benefits of exercise does not have to be as difficult as it might seem.
 Try to work 30 minutes of moderate exercise into your schedule each day (like walking, jogging, swimming, or working out at the gym) and you'll feel and see the results.
 For other options, check out biking or hiking trails or sign up for a martial arts class.
 Attending a class on a regular schedule can motivate some people to stick with their fitness goals.

-If you don't like organized forms of exercise, you can also work at least 30 minutes of exercise into your daily schedule by walking briskly across campus instead of taking the bus, taking the stairs instead of the elevator, or cycling to class.
+If you don't like organized forms of exercise, you can work at least 30 minutes of exercise into your daily schedule by walking briskly across campus instead of taking the bus, taking the stairs instead of the elevator, or cycling to class.
 And take time — even just a few minutes here and there — to move around and stretch when you've been sitting for a long time, such as during study sessions.

 Get enough sleep.
 Recent studies have linked getting enough sleep to maintaining a healthy weight.
 Sleep is also a great way to manage the stress that can prompt overeating.
 So make sleep a priority, and try to work in a regular 7 or 8 hours each night.